The Faceless Ones

 Sue: That’s the worst case of eczema I’ve ever seen.

-As the episode ends, Sue notices something important.
+And then Sue notices something important.

 The Faceless OnesSue: I’ve noticed something important.